-If you would like to leave a legacy to the London Museum of Water & Steam you can do so by giving a gift in your Will to the Kew Bridge Engines Trust which is the trading name of the Museum.
+If you would like to leave a legacy to the London Museum of Water & Steam you can do so by giving a gift in your will to the Kew Bridge Engines Trust which is the trading name of the Museum.
+We are a registered charity (no. 269285).

 Suggested wording for gifts